-THAMES RIVER (fireworks display - Norwich harbor).
-A fireworks display is scheduled for Saturday evening (actual fireworks display is from 9:30 pm to 10:00 pm), July 2 in Norwich.
+THAMES RIVER (fireworks display - Groton-New London).
+The annual fireworks display is scheduled for Saturday evening (actual fireworks display is from 9:30 pm to 10:00 pm), July 9 on the river in Groton-New London.
 Expect congestion in nearby portions off the river and a closed safety area.

 PHOTO CONTEST: Do you have the next Angler's Guide cover shot?
-Email us your high quality (high resolution) photos at Deep.inland.fisheries@ct.gov and include photo contest in the subject line.
+Email us your high quality (high resolution) photos at Deep.inland.fisheries@ct.gov and include photocontest in the subject line.